Yandex Cloud

 Activate the transferActivate the transfer

-1. Activate the transfer and wait until its status switches to Completed.
+1. Activate the transfer and wait for its status to change to Completed.

-2. Connect to the Managed Service for PostgreSQL target cluster database.
+2. Connect to the database in the target Managed Service for PostgreSQL cluster.

 3. Run this request: